akshatgit/CS537-Discussion-su21/week-4/README.md

 ## `sleep()`: is not really just sleeping

+There are typically three cases of *voluntary blocking* of a user process in xv6:

+* It calls the `sleep(num_ticks)` syscall, which will be served by the in-kernel function `sys_sleep()`
+* It calls the `wait()` syscall, trying to wait for a child process to finish
+* It tries to do `read()` on a blocking pipe - a mechanism for doing inter-process communications

-The `proc.c:sleep()` function in xv6 is a terrible name...
-What it does is more like "waiting" instead of sleeping.
+A slightly confusing naming here: all these three situations will eventually call an internal helper function, `proc.c: sleep(chan)`, that performs the blocking.
+Though named `sleep`, this internal helper function is used not only by `sys_sleep()`, but also by all other mechanisms of blocking.
+So `proc.c:sleep(chan)` function in xv6 is a terrible name...
+What it does is more like "waiting" or "blocking" instead of sleeping.

 ```C
 // Atomically release lock and sleep on chan.